-Where can THE STEAMGARD SYSTEM® (Venturi Nozzle steam traps) be used?
+Where can THE STEAMGARD SYSTEM® (Venturi steam traps) be used?

 Virtually anywhere steam is used.
-STEAMGARD® Venturi Nozzle steam traps can be used on a variety of applications in many different types of facilities, including saturated steam distribution lines; superheated steam distribution lines (up to 3000 psig and 950° F); steam tracing; tank heating; radiators or convectors; plating coils/ degreasers /embossed coils; steam heated dry cans/cylinders; humidifiers; flash tanks; sterilization equipment; and cooking kettles.
+STEAMGARD® Venturi steam traps can be used on a variety of applications in many different types of facilities, including saturated steam distribution lines; superheated steam distribution lines (up to 3000 psig and 950° F); steam tracing; tank heating; radiators or convectors; plating coils/degreasers /embossed coils; steam-heated dry cans/cylinders; humidifiers; flash tanks; sterilization equipment; and cooking kettles.

-STEAMGARD® also can be used on applications that utilize a modulating control valve: Air handling coils; shell/tube heat exchangers; domestic water heating tanks; instantaneous water heaters; batch process tanks; steam absorption chillers; and process heating equipment.
+STEAMGARD® Ventui Traps (SVT) also can be used on applications that utilize a modulating control valve: Air handling coils; shell/tube heat exchangers; domestic water heating tanks; instantaneous water heaters; batch process tanks; steam absorption chillers; and process heating equipment.

 STEAMGARD® maintains an extremely wide-range clientele base.
 From worldwide agreements with Fortune 500 companies to applications within US Navy aircraft carriers, nuclear power plants, hospitals, hotels, colleges & universities, government facilities, and manufacturing plants- our customers continuously rely on STEAMGARD® for significant steam system improvements.

-Why do some of the largest companies in the world use the Steamgard® Venturi Nozzle steam trap?
+Why do some of the largest companies in the world use the Steamgard® Venturi steam traps in their facilities?

-THE STEAMGARD SYSTEM® (Venturi Nozzle steam traps) are utilized by some of the most prominent institutions and businesses in the world (i.e., Princeton University, United States Military, Cargill, Johnson & Johnson) for the following:
+THE STEAMGARD SYSTEM® (Venturi steam traps) are utilized by some of the most prominent institutions and businesses in the world (i.e., Princeton University, United States Military, Cargill) for the following advantages:

 Improved Reliability and Safety

-THE STEAMGARD SYSTEM® (Venturi Nozzle steam traps) are built with high-quality stainless steel and have a service life of +20 years.
+THE STEAMGARD SYSTEM® (Venturi steam traps) are built with high-quality stainless steel and have a service life of approx. +25 years.

 THE STEAMGARD SYSTEM® (Venturi Nozzle steam trap) is an excellent Return on Investment (ROI) with a typical payback of 17 months.